September 8, 2016

 And now to come full circle, if we drop the meaning, the reason, and the explanation from a positive physical, sensory experience, does something we cannot give words or rationale to have value?
 As with so much in life, these are often the experiences or the somethings that are irreplaceable, impacting us the most deeply, existing in a huge wordless realm.
 I’d like to see if we can explore this realm, using massage therapy as the format and the individual body as our guide, allowing that which has often been disregarded return to a place of value.

-I have been licensed and working full time in the massage therapy field since 2001, teaching and writing MT courses since 2006.
+I have been licensed and working full-time in the massage therapy field since 2001, teaching and writing MT courses since 2006, and I am certified in Orthopedic Massage.
 My experience has led me through working with several different chiropractors, hotel and boutique spas, corporate massage, a climbing gym wellness center, private practice, two different massage schools, an acupuncture/massage college, and my current capacity of working with physical therapy clinics and their patients.
 And the learning continues…

 Copyright© by Lara Stillo 2016